How to Help Homeless Cats and Kittens

 Several months ago I moved from the Bay Area in California to a town near Modesto, California, and one insignificant day I heard a faint meow.
 I'd know that sound anywhere!
 I know my meows, and this was a baby crying!
 Sure enough, I found four baby kittens, luckily, with their Mother.
 Not so lucky, they appeared to be homeless -- filthy, hungry and living under a pile of wood.
 They were not as I would expect a feral cat to be, Mama was very friendly, although I am sure the food in my hand was a great ice-breaker, a truly feral cat would not be so approachable, especially with kittens to protect.Two of the kitten's eyes were "weepy" and badly infected and Mama had some kind of respiratory problem, struggling to breathe and even eat.

 I knew I had to do more than just feed them, the maddening part is that this sweet cat was once someones pet, discarded perhaps because of the economy or pure neglect, it is hard to say but as time went on, I found an entire cat throw-away underground, existing on garbage, birds & mice.
 Some remain untouchable feral cats that sneak over and eat my garage gang's leftover crumbs but most of these cats were initially someones pet that they no longer wanted, for whatever reason and there are just not adequate resources available to deal with this problem.
 I called the local Animal Shelter, only to find that they already had so many kittens and cats that they were not even taking anymore.
 How humane is it to leave any animal without food or shelter?
-The "Humane" Society in Modesto said that they would take the cats but stressed that they had an over abundance of cats so most likely some or all would be put down, which is sadly the only humane option left for the sick and feral ones.
+The "Humane" Society in Modesto said that they would take the cats but stressed that they had an overabundance of cats so most likely some or all would be put down, which is sadly the only humane option left for the sick and feral ones.

 I have tried to do the best I know how, with a makeshift kitty crash pad in my garage, selling on EBay to finance their Friskies, and even crushing up Lysine amino acid tablets that I bought at Walgreens.
 I then crush and mix into their food, to help treat the respiratory problems or the feline herpes virus.
 I finally found a local chapter of an organization called AlleyCat Rescue.
 They supply you with a cage to trap and bring the cat in and for $20 each, they will spay or neuter the cat for prompt return to their environment.
 Although I found the trapping difficult, at least I feel like this is making progress and I have committed to take in one kitty per month.
 Reducing the population of these cats is a step in the right direction without a doubt.
 What they really need however is medication prescribed by a veterinarian and a forever home, complete with a family to love.